somaproject/acqboard/docs/FPGA/io/rx.rst

 Fiber RX
 ---------

-The fiber receive interface is in some ways simpler than the transmit interface.
+The fiber receive interface (figure :latex:`ref{fpga_fiberrx}`) is in some ways simpler than the transmit interface.
 The interface's state machine waits until we receive a new packet with no errors and the appropriate K-character, and then sets about latching the relevant input words.

 .. figure:: fiberRX.svg
    :autoconvert:
    :latexwidth: 6in
+   :label: fpga_fiberrx

    The Fiber Reception interface.

 .. figure:: fiberRX.fsm.svg
    :autoconvert:
    :latexwidth: 6in
+   :label: fpga_fiberrx_fsm

    The Fiber Reception finite state machine.

-Any error in 8b/10b decoding or spurious (out-of-sequence) comma character causes a transition back to \state{NONE}, preventing the reception of an invalid data frame.
+Any error in 8b/10b decoding or spurious (out-of-sequence) comma character causes a transition back to :state:`NONE`, preventing the reception of an invalid data frame.

 Decoder